yichizhang/YZLibrary/README.md

     }
 ```

-This can save you a lot of time, but it can be a bad practice.
+This may be a bad practice but can save you a lot of time.

 You can provide custom NIB file name and your own identifier: